The SpotOn Quantum PAR Meter Displays PAR in umols/ms.

 Lumens are for humans and PAR is for plants.
-And the two don't have much to do with one another.
+The two don't have much to do with one another.

-By contrast, PAR (photosynthetic active radiation) is the energy measured in photon light radiation which plants "see" to photosynthesize.
+By contrast, PAR (photosynthetic active radiation) is light energy measured in quantum photon flux which plants "see" to photosynthesize.

 PAR is the spectrum that plants absorb or perceive.
 The higher the PAR the more intense the light source is for the plants.

 PAR is measured with a specialized quantum sensor.
-Companies like Everfine, Licor, Apogee Instruments and Innoquest SpotO. all produce quantum PAR meters and sensors.
+Companies like Everfine, Licor, Apogee Instruments and Innoquest SpotOn all produce high quality quantum PAR meters and sensors.

 These sensors display PAR in PPFD or photosynthetic photon flux density.
 When you hear that someone grows at 1000 umols/ms this means their PAR level is 1000 PPFD.

 PAR levels change over distance from artificial sunlight being measured.
 If you increase the distance from the light fixture, PPFD will drop dramatically and exponentially.
 This is because an artificial light source produces a limited amount of photons as compared to the sun.
 PAR typically drops by 50% for every 12" of distance away from an artificial light source.
 And there is no standard that grow light makers use to measure PAR.

 There is a standard used in lighting laboratory measurements called PPF (photosynthetic photon flux ) which is the total amount of photosynthetic energy a light outputs.
 But this measurement does not accurately predict PAR levels at the distance where your plants are from the grow light.
 This is because of the size of the light and how close all the diodes are to one-another.
 A 600 watt grow light that is 4’ x 4’ in size as compared to a 600 watt grow light that us 5’ long by 6” wide will have very different PAR measurements over different distances from the light, but could have the same rated PPF output.